fatteneder/julia/doc/src/manual/modules.md

 2. `global const` statements from local scope after `__init__()` has been started (see issue #12010 for plans to add an error for this)
 3. Replacing a module is a runtime error while doing an incremental precompile.
+4. Any precompilation workload must restore the global variables `DEPOT_PATH, LOAD_PATH, ENV, Base.active_project()`
+   to their initial state at the end of execution.

 A few other points to be aware of: